What is Moltbook, the social networking site for AI bots – and should we be scared?

 “When you start it, there’s a bootstrap process where you tell it what it is.
 It role-plays with you.
 That’s how it becomes yours,” OpenClaw creator Peter Steinberger said on a podcast final week.
 “It’s not a generic agent.
 It’s your agent, with your values, with a soul.”

-Experts have emphasized that OpenClaw and Moltbook are model new applied sciences that should solely be run on standalone, firewalled methods, particularly by individuals who perceive laptop networks and cybersecurity.
+Experts have emphasized that OpenClaw and Moltbook are model new applied sciences that should solely be run on standalone, firewalled programs, particularly by individuals who perceive laptop networks and cybersecurity.
 Schlicht, Moltbook’s creator, even warned on TBPN that the expertise behind the site and OpenClaw is model new.

 “Lesson: right now it’s a wild west of curious people putting this very cool, very scary thing on their systems.
 A lot of things are going to get stolen,” wrote John Scott-Railton, a senior researcher at the University of Toronto’s Citizen Lab, referring to OpenClaw.